 After an excellent breakfast on the magnificent roof-top terrace of the hotel overlooking the cathedral with the Mediterranean on one side and the gentle curve of the Pyrenees on the other, we saddle up again to continue our journey through the Aiguamolls, riding downhill to the Fluviá River and onto the sea.
 The Aiguamolls is a natural park, home to flamingos and other exotic birds.

 In the afternoon, we will continue through l’Alt Emporda, with good cantering before reaching Saus.
-Today’s last part will take us through forests of thyme and rosemary until we reach Can Sort.
+Today’s last part will take us through forests of thyme and rosemary until we reach Can Grau.
 Once we leave our horses to rest, we have time to enjoy the gardens and the pool.
 Cristina and Jaume will make sure we feel like at home and serve a wonderful dinner.

 DAY 8 ADIÓS AMIGOS

 Breakfast and departure and we hope to see each other again next year!

 Please note the hotels named in this itinerary are subject to change without notice for another hotel of similar standard.

 We think our hosts in Catalonia are some of the best in the business!
 They offer a range of rides and in the unusual event of a ride not confirming ie. there are 3 or less riders, an alternative rail or based ride will be offered and the difference in price refunded so you can book your flights with confidence.

 On this horse riding holiday, you will need to dismount and walk next to your horse over short distances so good walking boots are required.